JGarza189/genome-utilities/README.md

 ## Online Support

-Essential resources for gaining skills in R and Shell scripting:
+Essential resources for gaining skills in scripting:

 - **[Software Carpentry: Shell for Beginners](https://swcarpentry.github.io/shell-novice/)**
-  An excellent resource for beginners looking to learn the basics of shell scripting.
+  An excellent resource for beginners looking to learn the basics of Shell.

 - **[R for Data Science (2nd Edition)](https://r4ds.hadley.nz/)**
   A comprehensive guide for learning data science using R.